 Frequently Asked Questions

-Do I need to have previous filmmaking experience?
+Do I need previous filmmaking experience?

 What equipment will I use?